pts/pts-tinype/README.txt

   Windows XP, works on Windows 7, should work on Windows Vista ...
 Windows 10, contains some string constants overlapping header fields.
 On 32-bit Windows 7 the first 256 bytes would have been enough.
+* hh5.golden.exe (1024 bytes): Like hh3tf.exe, but smaller, because the
+  .data section was merged to the .text section.
+It works on Windows NT 3.1--Windows 10, tested on Windows NT 3.1, Windows 95, Windows XP and Wine 5.0
 * box1.golden.exe (268 bytes): Doesn't work on Windows XP, works on Windows 7, should work on Windows Vista ...
 Windows 10, contains some string constants overlapping header fields.
 On 32-bit